-For each continuation application, ServeMontana staff will complete an assessment document (Appendix A) that will provide reviewers with critical information about the current performance of the grantee.
+For each continuation application, ServeMontana staff will complete a continuation assessment (Appendix A) that will provide reviewers with critical information about the performance of the grantee.
 Reviewers will provide each continuation applicant with feedback on the narrative and budget but will primarily score the application based on the information provided in the staff assessment.